 The Wine Thief

 As of July 2015 Kale Wines began offering their wines The Wine Thief, a tasting room located in downtown Napa that features small production Napa Valley based vintners.
 This tasting room is located on the corner of 1st and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.
-Wines are available for tasting by walk-in at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
-Appointments can also be made to try the current release of their wines in one of the two private rooms on site.
+Wines are available for tasting by walk-in at the tasting counter, or appointments can also be made to try the current release of their wines in one of the two private rooms on site.

 Heron House, Yountville

 Kale Wines was a member of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
 We keep these notes and photographs for historical reference.
 This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and featured a select number of small-brand producers who did not maintain their own tasting rooms.
 Heron House was created by vintner, Allison Stelzner, and the brands represented here are winemakers or friends or colleagues of Allison.

 Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
 The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art, some of which are seasonal offerings.
 Sometimes pieces of art from South America, primarily Uruguay were also featured.
 Two private tasting rooms are available by reservation.
 Several curated flights are offered, each containing wines from the various producers represented.
 Allow up to 90 minutes for a visit.
-Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 4pm.
+Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.
 Weather permitting, tastings can also be held outdoors at one of several tables in the courtyard.